How much electricity does my computer use?

 3.5 watts

-Yes, it doesn't make sense that the GX620 is listed as using more power when it's off than when it's sleeping, but I'm just reprinting the numbers from Dell's specs.
+Yes, it doesn't make sense that the Dell GX620 is listed as using more power when it's off than when it's sleeping, but I'm just reprinting the numbers from Dell's specs.

 The University of Pennsylvania has a somewhat more recent list of Mac / PC wattage.